UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 respiratory infections all together.

-By detecting regions of low shear stress in the arteries around the heart, doctors are able to identify patients that are on their way to develop heart disease and take action early to improve the patient’s survival chances.
+By detecting regions of low shear stress in the arteries around the heart, doctors can identify patients that are on their way to develop heart disease and take action early to improve the patient’s survival chances.

-To evaluate the shear stress in the arteries, the regular practice is to use a digital 3D representation of the artery coloured according to the amount of sheer stress which is what you can see in this picture.
+To evaluate the shear stress in the arteries, the regular practice is to use a digital 3D representation of the artery coloured according to the amount of shear stress which is what you can see in this picture.

 The colormap changes from blue for the areas of interest (low stress) to cyan, green, yellow, and red for higher stress.